 - "Life ... is full of odours and tastes that make us aware of dangers and delight.
 This has been removed from me and my life." - "When I was told my anosmia was permanent, the doctor who told me became very embarrassed and possibly threatened by my reaction and actually told me that I should consider myself lucky it wasn't my sight.
 It's over 9 years later and I am still very angry at the medical response." - "Above all smell is the sense which makes reality different from a highly sophisticated TV facsimile.
-Its absence thereby gives a feeling of isolation as well as depriving one of a myriad of pleasures, and, as I have personally experienced following a gas escape, can put one and others in very dangerous situations." - "I lost my sense of smell 34 years ago.
-I have still not come to terms with it.
-I remember what pleasure and learning I got through smelling things.
-I used to be an avid cook and perfumes were a serious interest.
-Because it is an invisible disability, most people do not know I have it and do not understand."
+Its absence thereby gives a feeling of isolation as well as depriving one of a myriad of pleasures, and, as I have personally experienced following a gas escape, can put one and others in very dangerous situations."

-7 Published in Rhinology, VOLUME 54, Supplement 26, March 2017
+6 Published in Rhinology, VOLUME 54, Supplement 26, March 2017

-^{8 &}quot;Psychiatric morbidity among adults living in private households", Singleton et al, 2003
+7 "Psychiatric morbidity among adults living in private households", Singleton et al, 2003